-Stat 351 Fall 2007 Assignment #2
+Stat 351 Fall 2008 Assignment #2

+This assignment is due at the beginning of class on Monday, September 15, 2008.
+You must submit all problems that are marked with an asterix ().
 Let me stress again the importance of becoming comfortable with manipulating multivariate functions.
 It is, therefore, extremely important that at the beginning of this course you make a concerted effort to stay up-to-date.
 This involves reading and re-reading your class notes; reading and re-reading the relevant sections in the textbook; and taking out a pen and paper to work and re-work the calculations in your notes and the text.